paddydoyle/ipam-lite/README.md

-      -d, --dhcp_hostnames  check for hostnames in DHCP which don't resolve -e, --errors          display parsing and resolution errors -u, --unassigned      only display lists of unassigned/free IP addresses
+      -d, --dhcp_hostnames  check for hostnames in DHCP which don't resolve -e, --errors          display parsing and resolution errors -u, --unassigned      only display lists of unassigned/free IP addresses -n, --no_arp          only display list of IP addresses with no ARP entries -N NO_ARP_DAYS, --no_arp_days NO_ARP_DAYS
+                            only display list of IP addresses with no ARP entries in the last N days

 ## Examples